Oak Wilt Management

 Introduction to Oak Wilt

 Oak Wilt is the single most devasting disease affecting our native Oak (Quercus spp.) species, here in the Midwest.
-It is caused by an invasive fungus (Ceratocystis fagacearum) that invades the tree’s vascular tissue either through a wound (vectored by certain sap and bark beetles) or via root grafting from adjacent trees that are infected.
+It is caused by an invasive fungus (Bretziella fagacearum) that invades the tree’s vascular tissue either through a wound (vectored by certain sap and bark beetles) or via root grafting from adjacent trees that are infected.
 Once introduced into the tree, the fungus “plugs” up the tree’s conductive tissue, as the tree forms tyloses to defend itself from the invading fungus.

 New infections from beetle vectors typically occur during the “high risk” period (April – July), in spring and early summer, but can occur throughout the growing season.
 For this reason, do not prune Oaks from April – November most years, unless unavoidable due to storms or safety issues.
 Do not move diseased oak firewood for the same reason; you will increase the risk of spreading disease.